Essential Products for Spring Pond Care

 We'll just cut to the chase: get one!

-If you already have an aeration system, then it's possible yours might need a tune-up.
+If you already have an aeration system, then it's possible yours might need a tune-up (you can read our aerator maintenance guide here).
 Airstones can get clogged with algae.
 Springtime is a great time to swap those out.
 If your aerator isn't pushing quite as much air (or any air) as it used to, then it might be time to change the aerator diaphragms.

 |These curious koi are checking out the floating pond thermometer.|